Global Markets: Stocks hit record ahead of U.S.-China trade deal, dollar gains

 Renault SA (RENA.PA) fell to a six-year low after a media report said Japan’s Nissan Motor Co Ltd (7201.T) had accelerated secret contingency planning for a potential split from the French carmaker.

-Other European automobile stocks .SXAP were also down, after China’s top auto body reiterated predictions that sales were likely to shrink for the third consecutive year in 2020.
+Other European automobile stocks .SXAP also fell after China’s top auto body reiterated predictions that sales were likely to shrink for the third consecutive year in 2020.

 Gold, considered a safe haven during political and economic turmoil, rose last week to an almost seven-year peak of $1,610.90 an ounce after a U.S. drone strike killed a top Iranian commander in Baghdad and Iran launched missiles against U.S. troops in Iraq in retaliation.